 Interference patterns from atomistic atoms are fairly simple the way I see it.
 It basically is combining a main flow with a deviated flow, and you produce a pattern.
 As long as the combining flows have a steady source, as opposed to completely random motion, this should happen.

 For example in the case of light going though the famous slits.
 One slit and there are three flows, the straight though flow, and two minor ones where the particles rods bounce of the edges of the slit and are thereby reflected at an angle into/across the main flow.
 Some of these then pass though the main flow to created a spot on either side of the main spot.
 Also in interacting (certain % of them) with the main flow a diffusion of the light beam occurs, as rods in rotating on each other end up with random directions to there motion also.

 With two slits there would be a further overlapping of the the flows mentioned for one slit, with stronger reinforcement and separation, creating more distinct banding.

 As to the idea that if only one photon at a time goes though the slits, and over time a interference pattern still shows up on the detector screen.
-Yes, because the pattern is not really caused by interference but by deflections going though other flows, so indeed it would still show, and probably more distinctively with less diffusion.
-I would think this type of pattern follows the same rules as wave interference patterns, so have been though to be that, but of certainty for my hypothesis light is a arrangement of particles, not a mere wave.
+Yes, because the pattern is not really caused by interference but by deflections going though other flows (of PP), so indeed it would still show, and probably more distinctively with less diffusion.
+I would think this type of pattern follows the same rules as wave interference patterns, so have been thought to be that, but of certainty for my hypothesis light is a arrangement of particles, not a wave.